frealmyr/docs.fmlab.no/docs/homelab/introduction.md

 All of the running docker images are kept up to date using [watchtower](https://github.com/containrrr/watchtower), which scans for new docker images periodically, and updates these seamlessly.

 There is also a monitoring stack with Prometheus, Alertmanager and Grafana.
-Which gives me a full overview of the current resource utilization, and customized alerting for events, such as a disk that reports bad health over S.M.A.R.T.
+Which gives me a full overview of the current resource utilization, and customized alerting for events.
+If a harddrive reports bad health over the S.M.A.R.T. protocol, i will get a slack message with the warning shortly afterwards.

-In the next pages, i will create guides for how to achieve this homelab setup.
+In the next pages, i will create a few guides for how to achieve this homelab setup.